Trim Your Small Boat For Maximal Speed

 Bottom line: Think twice before using such a dowel.

-4. Outfit The Propeller Shaft With a Hydrofoil
+4. Outfitting The Propeller Shaft With a Hydrofoil

 A hydrofoil generates upward thrust on the motor, and thus forces the stern upward and the bow downward.
-It works, typically.
+It works, typically, but not necessarily in this case.
 The problem is that being fully submerged at all times, a hydrofoil is an element that’s not very efficient, since it generates drag whenever the boat is moving, especially at higher speeds.
+Since the motor on your S4 is not particularly powerful, you don’t have excess power to allocate to overcoming extra drag.

-In our view, if you trim the motor aggressively and you drive it from its middle instead of from its stern (see steps 1 – 3), there would be little to gain in speed terms from outfitting the motor with a hydrofoil.
-It could work, but you’d better lower your expectations.
+Therefore, in our view, if you trim the motor aggressively and you drive it from its middle instead of from its stern (see steps 1 – 3), there would be little to gain in speed terms from outfitting the motor with a hydrofoil, and therefore, we do not recommend it.